biodunalfet/blog/content/posts/book-review-pachinko.md

     - The Yakuza
     - identity issues and racism
     - the struggle of being a woman in a poverty-stricken patriarchal society. raising kids, dealing with difficult men who don't want them to work
-    - complexity of parent-children relationships get a better understanding of its role in modern technology and computing.
-This book solved most of that but I guess I was more impressed by his great personality and wholesome life outlook.
+    - complexity of parent-children relationships